Corneliu Bogdan

-Corneliu Bogdan (born Grumberg, 1921, Moșoaia, Argeș County - 2 January 1990, Bucharest) was a Romanian diplomat, who was Romania's ambassador to the United States between 1967 and 1976.
+Corneliu Bogdan (born Grumberg, 1921 – 2 January 1990) was a Romanian diplomat, who was Romania's ambassador to the United States between 1967 and 1976.

+He was born in Moșoaia, Argeș County.
 In his youth he was one of the leaders of the Romanian National Students' Union.
 In 1989 he was a visiting scholar at the Woodrow Wilson International Center for Scholars.

-He was a minister of state at the post-revolutionary Minister of Foreign Affairs (28 December 1989 to 2 January 1990).
+He was a minister of state at the post-revolutionary Ministry of Foreign Affairs (28 December 1989 to 2 January 1990).

-Corneliu Bogdan was married with Emilia, with whom he had three children: Svetlana, Ileana and Olga.
+Corneliu Bogdan was married to Emilia, with whom he had three children: Svetlana, Ileana, and Olga.

-He died of a stroke, and is buried at the Bellu cemetery in Bucharest.
+He died in Bucharest of a stroke, and is buried in the city's Bellu Cemetery.